And a life well-lived.

 And I said, “You know me, just creating memorable moments wherever I go.”
 (Oops!)
 This is a good example of an unplanned memorable moment — it will be memorable because they won’t let me forget.

 So, I got my wish.
 It’s an ironic wish because the sprinkle of new memories quickly seeps into the ground of my mind and disappears.
 I’m left wanting more.
 I suppose you could just say I miss my friends.
 I think I was wrong when I said our memories are all that we really have left.
 Sure, the memories are priceless, but they are ephemeral, finicky and often best forgotten.
 It is the people that you meet that become lifelong friends that are perhaps the best reward of an adventure.
 They don’t get left behind.
-They travel with you, adding a complementary perspective on your shared experiences.
+They travel with you, adding a complementary perspective to your shared experiences.
 It’s like making a memory times two.
 It may actually be exponential.
 The more friends you have, the more perspective you have on your own life.
 And, you get to sit around the campfire and listen to the stories of your friends’ lives.
 Stories — they are like free memories.

 In retrospect, I have more than memories.
 I’m left with a feeling of enduring friendships that grow but don’t turn gray, full of moments that are more like monuments, like Mount Rushmore, that can be revisited again and again, each time seeming a little different, each time learning a little bit more.
 The emails and photographs from our time together keep arriving, shedding a new perspective on our adventures.
 It’s like replaying a movie but as a different character.
 And I see that character growing and becoming better able to seize the day — or, should I say? — seize the memorable moments.

-22 years ago, we were four very different people with nothing but a bicycle as a bond between, but it has been enough to overcome our differences and the passage of time.
+22 years ago, we were four very different people with nothing but a bicycle as a bond between us, but it has been enough to overcome our differences and the passage of time.
 Maybe you can’t plan to make memorable moments, because you can’t plan for meeting friends like this.
 All you can do is put yourself in the right place, and they’ll happen.